wdawson/okta.github.io/_source/_posts/2017-04-26-bootiful-development-with-spring-boot-and-angular.md

 The result should look something like the following list of beer names with images.

-{% img blog/angular-spring-boot/angular-beer-list-giphy.png alt:"Beer list with Giphy images" width:"800" %}
+{% img blog/angular-spring-boot/angular-beer-list-giphy.png alt:"Beer list with Giphy images" width:"800" %}{: .center-image }

 You’ve just created an Angular app that talks to a Spring Boot API using cross-domain requests.
 Congratulations!